abcdvd/snake-game-reinforcement-learning/README.md

 ## Changing reward policy and epsilon

-+ Current reward system
++ Reward system

-    The current reward system is when snake eat food then reward 10 is given and when game is over or time is exceeded then reward is -10.
+    The current reward system activate like when snake eat food then reward 10 is given and when game is over or time is exceeded then reward is -10.
 Check code below.

     ```python
     if self.is_collision() or self.frame_iteration > 100*len(self.snake):
           game_over = True
           reward = -10
           return reward, game_over, self.scor

     if self.head == self.food:
         self.score += 1